-Typically, ambassadors will start by engaging with your Instagram or Twitter Engagement first.
+Typically, ambassadors will start by first engaging with your Instagram or Twitter engagement.
 After, they usually complete those easy submission activities.
-Then they dive into the more labor-intensive activities, such as create content and generating referrals.
+Then they dive into the more labor-intensive activities, such as creating content and generating referrals.

-For most brands, the maximum number of engagement activities is two per day.
+The maximum number of engagement activities for most brands is two per day.
 But, most brands find one engagement activity to be sufficient.
 Since this activity type is quite simple and quick to complete, ambassadors usually don't mind doing one per day; most actually enjoy helping their favorite brand grow.

 But, ambassadors will get notified each time you post, so to ensure they don't experience fatigue with notifications, one per day is a great benchmark.

-For UGC and submission activities, it is good to keep things fresh without overwhelming ambassadors.
+It is good to keep things fresh for UGC and submission activities without overwhelming ambassadors.
 A best practice is to have 1-2 new submission activities per week.
 Be sure that the tasks range in time spent to create.